Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-The City of Boulder Solar Tax Rebate program offers financial relief to residents and businesses who install solar electric or solar thermal (hot water) systems on their property.
-Established in 2008, this incentive provides approximately 15% rebate on city sales and use taxes paid on materials and permits related to your solar installation.
-This rebate helps reduce the overall cost of going solar while supporting Boulder’s commitment to renewable energy.
+The City of Boulder Solar Tax Rebate is a local incentive program that helps residents and businesses recover some of the sales tax they paid when installing solar electric or solar thermal (hot water) systems.
+This rebate program, established in 2008, reimburses approximately 15% of the city sales and use tax paid on materials and permits for your solar installation.

-To qualify, you must submit your rebate application within 12 months of the city’s final inspection of your solar system.
-The application process requires completing the Solar Tax Rebate Application form and an Affidavit of Legal Residency, along with submitting receipts from your project and a photocopy of your identification.
-All materials should be mailed to the City of Boulder Finance office.
-Keep in mind that rebates are subject to funding availability, so it’s advisable to apply promptly after your installation is complete.
+To qualify for this rebate, you must be a Boulder resident or business owner who has installed a qualifying solar system on your property.
+The most important requirement is timing – you must submit your rebate application within 12 months of the city’s final inspection of your solar installation.
+You’ll need to complete the Solar Tax Rebate Application and Affidavit of Legal Residency, then mail these forms along with your project receipts and a photocopy of your ID to the city’s Finance department.
+Keep in mind that rebates are subject to funding availability, so it’s wise to apply as soon as possible after your installation is complete.

 Ready to start saving with solar?